ProFireDev/sendSkellyInsults/README.md

 ***this has been moved to https://github.com/vtheskeleton/sendSkellyInsults under @vtheskeleton***

-it is now written in kolton
+it is now written in kolton, this repo will be archived to preserve it.